UiPath/ProcessMining-pm-utils/README.md

     revision: [tag name of the release]
 ```

-To use the macros of this package, you may need to define variables in your `dbt_project.yml`.
-Per macro is indicated which variables need to be defined.
-The following shows an example configuration of the variables:
+This package contains some date/time conversion macros.
+You can override the default format that is used in the macros by defining variables in your `dbt_project.yml`.
+The following shows an example configuration of all the possible variables and the default values used:

 ```
 vars:
   # Date and time formats.
   # For SQL Server defined by integers and for Snowflake defined by strings.
-  date_format: 23 # SQL Server: 23, Snowflake: 'YYYY-MM-DD'
+  date_format: 23     # default: SQL Server: 23, Snowflake: 'YYYY-MM-DD'
-  time_format: 8 # SQL Server: 8, Snowflake: 'hh24:mi:ss'
+  time_format: 8      # default: SQL Server:  8, Snowflake: 'hh24:mi:ss'
-  datetime_format: 21 # SQL Server: 21, Snowflake: 'YYYY-MM-DD hh24:mi:ss.ff3'
+  datetime_format: 21 # default: SQL Server: 21, Snowflake: 'YYYY-MM-DD hh24:mi:ss.ff3'
 ```

 ## Contents